aleesang/milestone-project-final/README.md

 - [Django 2.2](https://www.djangoproject.com/) is used as the Python web framework.
 - [Stripe](https://stripe.com/docs/payments) is used to make secured payments at the checkout.
 - [python-dotenv](https://pypi.org/project/python-dotenv/) was used to store configuration in the .env file and add them to the environment variables, separate from my code.
+- [django-crispy-forms](https://pypi.org/project/django-crispy-forms/) was used to create a more elegant looking form on the checkout page.
+- [django-bootstrap-forms](https://pypi.org/project/django-bootstrap-form/) was used to create an easy custom order form.
 - [Whitenoise](http://whitenoise.evans.io/en/stable/) is simplified static file serving for Python web apps.
 - [PostgreSQL](http://whitenoise.evans.io/en/stable/) is used as relational SQL database plugin via Heroku.
 - [Visual Studio Code](https://code.visualstudio.com/) was used to predominately build the code on Mac.